 Example of Pace:A student has enrolled in 24 credits to date.
 Of the 24 attempted credits, the student completed 21 credits with passing grades and has withdrawn from one three-credit course.
 The pace of this student is calculated as 21/24*100%=87%.

 Maximum Timeframe (MTF): Federal law requires a Maximum Timeframe (MTF) be established during which a student receiving federal financial aid must complete their educational program.
-The MTF for an undergraduate program, graduate or professional program may be no longer than 150 percent of the published length of the educational program measured in academic years, semesters or credit hours attempted.
+The MTF for an undergraduate program may be no longer than 150 percent of the published length of the educational program measured in academic years, semesters or credit hours attempted.
+The MTF for a graduate program may be no longer than the number of credits established by the Registrar’s Office for the program of study.
 All courses taken while pursuing a bachelor’s degree count towards the MTF.
 If a student moves on to pursue a master’s degree, the MTF would reset for the graduate level program.
 If a student completes one degree and decided to earn a second degree, the MTF would reset.

-Examples of MTF: Undergraduate Student If an undergraduate student is enrolled in an academic program that requires 120 credit hours for graduation, she/he would be allowed a maximum of 180 (120 x 150%) attempted credits in order to obtain his/her degree.Graduate Student If a graduate student is enrolled in an academic program requiring 36 credit hours to graduate, she/he would be allowed up to 54 (36 x 150%) attempted credits in order to obtain his/her degree.
+Examples of MTF: Undergraduate Student If an undergraduate student is enrolled in an academic program that requires 120 credit hours for graduation, she/he would be allowed a maximum of 180 (120 x 150%) attempted credits in order to obtain his/her degree.Graduate Student If a graduate student is enrolled in an academic program requiring 36 credit hours to graduate, she/he would be allowed up to 36 attempted credits in order to obtain his/her degree.

 Credits counted in the MTF are all attempted credits at Notre Dame (even when not a financial aid recipient) and all transfer credits accepted toward their academic program (at the time of SAP Review).
 At the point that all required coursework for an academic program has been completed, financial aid eligibility will be suspended even if the student does not apply to graduate.